009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 Before pushing u need to fetch and merge.

+Spacy:

+1. Tokenization
+Word tokens are the basic units of text that appear in any NLPlabeling task.
+The first step in processing text is to break it into tokens.

+Import the Spacy language class to create an NLP object of this class with the code shown in the following code.
+Then process your document using the NLP object and put some text data or your text file into it to process it.
+Select the token you want to print and then print the output using the "Token and Text" function to get the value in text form.

+2. Labeling of word types:

+When we learn basic grammar, we understand the difference between nouns, verbs, adjectives, and adverbs, and while it may seem pointless at the time, it turns out to be a crucial element of natural language processing.

+Spacy provides convenient tools to break sentences into word lists and then assign each word to a specific part of speech based on the context.

+3. Name entity recognition:

+One of the most common labeling problems is finding entities in the text.
+Typically, name entity recognition represents the names of politicians, actors, and famous places, as well as organizations and products available in that organization's market.

+Simply import the Spacy and Load model and process the text with nlp, then iterate over each entity and print its label.

+4. Dependency parsing:

+The main concept of dependency parsing is that each linguistic unit (words) is connected by a directed linkage.
+These links are called dependencies in linguistics.

+5. Matcher:

+The Matcher is very powerful and allows you to start many NLP-based tasks, such as entity extraction, finding patterns that match in the text or document.

+Import the Spacy, Matcher and initialize the matcher with the document and define a pattern you want to find in the document.
+Then add the pattern to the matcher.
+Then print the matches in the matcher documents.

+6. Summary:

+We will learn about the Python library Spacy for NLP problems.
+We learned about NLP and how to use Spacy to solve the problems and how it is used in the industry.
+Some important Spacy pipelines and their code in developing advanced NLP models.

 ## 4) Summary
 - summary if the targets have been archieved and if not describe reasons